dropbox/dropbox-sdk-obj-c/README.md

 This allows the Objective-C SDK to determine if the official Dropbox iOS app is installed on the current device.
 If it is installed, then the official Dropbox iOS app can be used to programmatically obtain an OAuth2 access token.

 Additionally, your application needs to register to handle a unique Dropbox URL scheme for redirect following completion of the OAuth2 authorization flow.
 This URL scheme should have the format `db-<APP_KEY>`, where `<APP_KEY>` is your
-Dropbox app's app key, which can be found in the [Dropbox App Console](https://dropbox.com/developers/apps).
+Dropbox app's app key, which can be found in the [App Console](https://dropbox.com/developers/apps).

 You should add the following code to your .plist file (but be sure to replace `<APP_KEY>` with your app's app key):

 ```
 <key>CFBundleURLTypes</key>